 - First, testers examine the requirements and specifications of a system.

-- After obtaining appropriate data testers select valid input for checking the SUT processes them accurately.
-Apart from it, the negative test scenario is selected for verifying that the SUT can detect them.
+- After obtaining appropriate data, testers select valid input to check the SUT processes them accurately.
+Apart from it, the negative test scenario is selected to verify that the SUT can detect them.

-- Now, testers discover expected outputs for all of the inputs.
+- Now, testers discover the expected outputs for all of the inputs.